RuqayyahSara/MultiThreading-JavaScript/README.md

  <figcaption>Fig.2 - Load Metrics using multi-core</figcaption>
 </figure>

-From the above two pictures we can clearly observe that total latency for the requests sent is less for a multicore process than a single core server.
+From the above two pictures we can clearly observe that total latency for the requests sent is relatively less for a multicore process than a single core server.